St James' Church, Brownhills Welcomes You

 In-person Services at the Church

 Each Sunday at 10 am we have a service of either Holy Communion or Celebration with Baptism (Infant or Adult Immersion).
-This is approximately 1 hour and 15 minutes time of gathered worship, socially distanced, with us wearing face-coverings as we worship by reflecting on worship hymns and songs, praying together & exploring God's word.
+This is approximately 1 hour and 30 minutes time of gathered worship, socially distanced, with us wearing face-coverings as we worship through singing, praying together & exploring God's word.
 When we have a Holy Communion service, there is the option to either receive a bread wafer or to share in some words of meditation led by one of our Lay Readers, if that's your preference at this time.

 At key times in the Church calendar like Christmas, Easter and Ascension, we also have mid-week evening services that happen at 7.30 pm.

 On Sundays, our 10 am and 6.30 pm services are being live-streamed onto this page of our church website.
 At the moment the morning services are focussed on a programme that we're doing called 'Preparing the Way', which is helping us to get ready for a longer programme called 'Jesus Shaped People'.